 For more than 45 years, Susan Carleton Benes, MD, has been regarded as one of the nation’s foremost experts in neuro-ophthalmology, orbital diseases, and orbital surgery.
 Deeply passionate about medicine “since she can remember,” among her first memories are playing “hospital” with her cousins as a child in Ohio, pretending to care for them while they lay in hammocks and swings, and she dreamed of becoming a doctor.
 She earned her Doctor of Medicine at Drexel University College of Medicine in 1975 after completing undergraduate coursework and a teacher’s license at the University of Michigan in 1970, and pursued a series of highly competitive residencies and fellowships.
-After a one-year residency in internal medicine at Philadelphia’s Lankenau Hospital, Dr. Benes spent 1976-1979 as a resident in ophthalmology at the Wills Eye Hospital, who awarded her an additional yearlong fellowship in neuro-ophthalmology in 1979.
+After a one-year residency in internal medicine at Philadelphia’s Lankenau Hospital, Dr. Benes spent 1976-1979 as a resident in ophthalmology at the Wills Eye Hospital, who awarded her an additional yearlong fellowship in neuro-ophthalmology in 1979-1980.

 Throughout her career, Dr. Benes has contributed extensively to books, professional journals, and academic conferences, and considers it a privilege to have taught and supervised countless students, nurses, and residents at Ohio State University and across the world.
-When asked about her future plans, Dr. Benes admits that she is reluctant to retire, as she retains the same enthusiasm for medicine and teaching that she had as a resident, and she hopes to continue working part-time for several more years.
+When asked about her future plans, she admits that she is reluctant to retire, as she retains the same enthusiasm for medicine and teaching that she had as a resident, and she hopes to continue working part-time for several more years.
 Since moving to Colorado, Dr. Benes has become certified as a Master Gardener, and she enjoys donating her time as a volunteer gardener for Chaffee County.

-Dr. Benes is the proud mother of three adult children, Jen, David, and Olivia, who have all followed her footsteps to find success in teaching and medicine, and a grandmother of five.
+Dr. Benes is the proud mother of three adult children, Jen, David, and Olivia, who have all followed her footsteps to find success in teaching, natural sciences and medicine, and is a grandmother of five.
 She credits her success to having been blessed with an incredible family, husband, and colleagues, and the opportunity to live in the United States and share her advantages with others.
 Dr. Benes is a Fellow of the American Academy of Ophthalmology and the North American Neuro-Ophthalmology Society, and she remains a member of the American Medical Association, the Colorado Society of Eye Physicians and Surgeons, and the Alpha Omega Alpha Medical Honor Society.
 In recognition of her lifetime of dedication to her work and her community, Dr. Benes was a grantee of the National Institutes of Health, and was honored with the 1993 Columbus Interfaith Council Living Faith Award and Camp Fire, Inc.’s Wakian Service Award for five years as a Camp Fire Girls leader.
 She has been profiled in nearly two dozen editions of Who’s Who in the World, Who’s Who in Medicine and Healthcare, Who’s Who of American Women, and others, and has been presented with the Albert Nelson Marquis Lifetime Achievement Award.